agile-learning-institute/stage0/bots/FRAN.md

 The specifications harvested from the design thinking workshops are technology agnostic, describing the business problem and solution, not the technologies used.
 During integration those specifications are mapped onto a specific [architecture and technology stack](./ARCHITECTURE.md) that can be merged with template code to produce functional prototypes.

 ## Launch
 This is when the action get's exciting.
 This is where your design specifications become functional code.
-At T minus 0 Sam will execute a **run book** to start code generation, and by T plus 1 hour your product will have "live" development and testing [environments](./CHANGE.MD) with a functional prototype.
+At T minus 0 Pax will execute a **run book** to start code generation, and by T plus 1 hour your product will have "live" development and testing [environments](./CHANGE.MD) with a functional prototype.